Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/C/30_Read_and_Write_the_Sdcard.rst

 .. note::

-    The SD card chapter only applies to the ESP32 WROVER development board with an SD card slot on the back.
-If your ESP32 WROVER does not have an SD card slot on the back, please skip this chapter.
+    :combo:`red font-bolder:The SD card chapter only applies to the ESP32 WROVER development board with an SD card slot on the back.
+If your ESP32 WROVER does not have an SD card slot on the back, please skip this chapter.`

 An SDcard slot is integrated on the back of the ESP32 WROVER.
 In this chapter we learn how to use ESP32 to read and write SDcard.